rorycawley/BackendBootcamp/ARCHITECTURE.md

 # Architecture Principles

 **Purpose**
 A short, actionable set of principles that guide system design independent of technology choices.
 Use them to structure ADRs, design reviews, and runbooks.
+Make better decisions faster.
+These principles explain **what to do** and **why**, with concrete fitness checks.

 **Scope**
 Applies to product features, platforms, data pipelines, and internal tools.
 Exceptions require an ADR with rollback plans.

-**Precedence (when principles conflict)**
+## Precedence (when principles conflict)
-**Correctness → Security/Privacy → Reliability → Observability → Operability → Cost → Speed of change → Reuse.**
+**Order:** Correctness → Security/Privacy → Reliability → Observability → Operability → Cost → Speed of change → Reuse

+**Why**
+This order minimizes user harm and long‑term risk.
+Shipping fast but wrong or insecure creates permanent costs.
+We first protect truth and trust, then ensure the system stays up and diagnosable, then optimize for ease of operations and money, and only then chase speed and reuse.

+**What each means**
+- **Correctness**: Data integrity and invariant‑preserving behavior.
+Never ship known wrong results; prefer a slower right answer over a fast wrong one.
+- **Security/Privacy**: Least privilege, safe handling of secrets and PII, compliance, and auditable access.
+If user data is at risk, stop and fix.
+- **Reliability**: Meeting SLOs for availability and latency; graceful degradation and safe rollback paths.
+- **Observability**: The ability to detect, trace, and diagnose issues quickly (metrics, logs, traces, IDs).
+If we can’t see it, we can’t keep SLOs.
+- **Operability**: Ease of running the system—simple deploys, backpressure, quotas, runbooks, on‑call health.
+- **Cost**: Total cost of ownership ($/req, $/user, infra + people time).
+Optimize without hurting the higher priorities.
+- **Speed of change**: Lead time, batch size, flags/canaries, and reversibility that keep delivery fast and safe.
+- **Reuse**: Shared libraries/frameworks after proven need (≥3 call sites).
+Useful, but last.

+**How to use this order**
+1) Identify the impacted dimensions and **user impact/SLO risk**.
+Anything affecting a higher item wins.
+2) Prefer **reversible** options (flags/canaries) when trade‑offs are close.
+3) Time‑box exceptions with an **ADR** (owner, exit criteria, review date).
+4) Record the trade‑off in the ADR and link the **fitness metrics** you’ll watch.

+**Examples**
+- A fix increases infra cost by 15%: **Correctness > Cost** → ship fix now; open a cost‑reduction ticket.
+- Proposing a shared DB to ship faster: **Security/Privacy + Boundaries > Speed** → expose an API; no cross‑service table reads.
+- Dropping logs to save CPU: **Observability > Cost** → keep essential telemetry; optimize sampling/retention instead.
+- Deadline pressures to ship without rollback: **Reliability/Operability > Speed** → slice scope and ship behind a flag.

+**Fitness**
+ADRs that cite Precedence must list: impacted dimensions, user/SLO impact, the chosen trade‑off, and the rollback plan.

+**Rule of thumb**
+*Never ship fast‑wrong or fast‑insecure.
+Make it right, safe, and observable; then make it cheap and fast; reuse last.*

 **How to apply**
 For any design/change: pick the **3–5 most relevant** principles, state how you’ll meet the **tenets**, and attach evidence to the **fitness** metrics.
 Capture decisions in an ADR.